 Increase the number of responses received to committee preference survey by 10 percent within two years.

-Develop MBA speakers kit within two years.
+Attendance at NCEES interim and annual meetings is increased by 10 percent.

 EDUCATION GOAL

 Education standards for entry into professional practice and for continued licensure will continually evolve to reflect minimum requirements for the protection of the public.